orbeon/orbeon-forms-doc/contributors/test-plan.md

 - XForms examples
   - load, look reasonable, and work

-### PE Features Availability
+### PE Features Availability \[2016.1 Erik TODO\]

 check that all PE features are available in PE, but not in CE:

 - features which are checked
     - [x] distribution: `orbeon-embedding.war` and `proxy-portlet.war` are not present
-    - FB: no "Add Language" button
+    - [x] FB: no "Add Language" button
-    - FB: check with CE that a PE dialog shows for
+    - [x] FB: check with CE that a PE dialog shows for
         - Services
         - Actions
         - Attach PDF
         - Attach Schema
         - Permissions
+    - [x] FB: no Signature control in toolbox
-    - FR: PDF Template button doesn't show for DMV-14 and W-9
+    - [x] FR: PDF Template button doesn't show for DMV-14 and W-9
-    - FR: TIFF button doesn't show even if configured [SINCE 2016.1]
+    - [ ] FR: TIFF button doesn't show even if configured [SINCE 2016.1]
-    - FR: Import page returns 404
+    - [x] FR: Import page returns 404
-    - FR: No remote server support in Form Runner home page
+    - [ ] FR: No remote server support in Form Runner home page
         - in `form-builder-permissions.xml` add `<role name="orbeon-user" app="*" form="*"/>`
         - in `properties-local.xml`